getodk/docs/collect-settings.rst

 This section allows the admin to hide menu items and settings from the user.
 It contains the following options:

-- :guilabel:`Main Menu Settings` : Allows admin to hide some of the main-meny options from the users.
+- :guilabel:`Main Menu Settings` : Allows admin to hide some of the main-menu options from the users.
 - :guilabel:`User Settings` : Allows admin to select the options that'll be visible to the users in the :guilabel:`General settings` menu.
 - :guilabel:`Form Entry Settings` : Admin can configure the `form entry items` visible to the users.
 For example unchecking the :guilabel:`change language` option will prevent the user from changing the device language.